Seldir193/DABubble/README.md

 ├─ README.md
 └─ ...

+---

 ## Contributing

 Contributions are welcome!
 Fork the repository, create a new branch, and submit a pull request.

-Please ensure that your code adheres to the following standards:
+Please ensure that your code follows these guidelines:
 - **Clean Code principles**: Write simple, understandable, and maintainable code.

+---

 ## License

-Dieses Projekt steht unter der **MIT License**.
-Details findest du in der [LICENSE](./LICENSE)-Datei.
+This project is licensed under the **MIT License**.
+For more details, see the [LICENSE](./LICENSE) file.